Rebecca Macfarlane, Executive Director

 Justin joins CASA with eight prior years of experience from a variety of social service roles, working primarily with disadvantaged populations.
 Prior to CASA, he has worked at Trillium Health and Pre-Trial Services Corporation in Rochester, along with additional case management and direct service positions in Chicago.
 He served two years in AmeriCorps from 2010 to 2012.
 He completed the PRIDE in Leadership training at the United Way of Greater Rochester as well.

 As a former foster parent, Justin understands the need for advocacy in the Family Court system.
 As part of that role, in addition to his role as a Diversion Counselor at Pre-Trial Services Corporation and an Education Mentor within Chicago’s Cook County Jail system, Justin came to understand both the resources available and the lacking supports for many of our families.
 He is acutely aware of the needs of our LGBTQ communities.
 Helping others to understand and navigate systems, identify solutions, and improve their lives has always been his passion.

-Justin is married and lives with his husband, Mike, in the city of Rochester, with their dog.
+Justin is married and lives with his husband, Mike, in the city of Rochester.